 In the following, we discuss this scheme, depicted in Fig.~\ref{fig:models}, in more details.
 Initially, a sizeable pristine diamond of cubic crystal structure was formed with C-C bond distances, corresponding to the experimentally measured value of 1.54 \AA.
-After removing a carbon atom close to the center of this structure, the remaining carbons were divided into "shells" according to their position relative to the vacancy: atoms at $n$ chemical bonds distance were assigned to the $n$th shell.
-Note that the first and second shells contain 4 and 12 carbons, respectively.
-In our most compact defected cluster model, denoted as MODEL-1, we consider a structure where one C atom of the first shell is substituted by nitrogen and the surface were capped by hydrogens in the following manner.
-Each carbon atom of the adjacent third shell were replaced by either 1, 2, or 3 hydrogens to saturate all dangling bonds of the second shell of the model.
-Motivated by hybrid theories~\cite{Dapprich_1999} and by preserving the diamond crystal structure, we opt to adjust the length of these single C-H bonds to the conventional value of 1.09~\AA{} without altering the positions of the hydrogens any further.
-During the geometry optimization process, the position of the terminating hydrogens and the carbons in the outermost shell are kept fixed, while allowing relaxation only for the atoms in the inner shells.
+In the supercell we implanted the NV defect by removing a carbon atom and replacing one of its adjacent carbons by nitrogen atom.
+The atoms were divided into "shells" according to their position relative to the vacancy: atoms at $n$ bond distance were assigned to the $n$th shell.

+In our most compact defected cluster model, denoted as MODEL-1, we consider a three-shelled structure, among which the outermost third shell is replaced by hydrogens to saturate all carbon valencies.
+Motivated by hybrid theories\cite{Dapprich_1999} and by preserving the diamond crystal structure, we opt to adjust the length of outer C-H bonds to the conventional value of 1.09~\AA{} without altering the positions of the third-shell H atoms (that were originally diamond C atoms) any further.
+During the constrained geometry optimization, the position of the covering hydrogens and the outer (second) carbon shell were kept fixed and we only allowed the relaxation of the inner atoms of the cluster.